Scarygami/mirror-api/README.md

 Edit `mirror_api_server/app.yaml` to change the name of the application to match your App Engine application.

-### Limitations
+### Testing

+At the moment the only functionality of the web app hosted at `https://yourapp.appspot.com/` is to send text and image cards to the Glass emulator available at `https://yourapp.appspot.com/glass/` but I'm planning to add more functionality to it.

+You can also use the API Explorer at `https://yourapp.appspot.com/_ah/api/explorer` to directly send requests to the API.
+You will have to turn on OAuth (in the upper right corner of the Explorer) with the `https://www.googleapis.com/auth/userinfo.email` scope.
+You can already use the Explorer to register ShareEntities and Subscriptions, but at the moment the Glass emulator doesn't make active use of them yet.
+ShareEntities will already be displayed when choosing the Share action in the emulator.

+### Deviations from the actual Mirror API

-For simplification (and because it's easier to implement like this for Cloud endpoints) this assumes that there is only one application that uses the Mirror API, so you will have access to all timeline cards of a user, whereas in the real Mirror API you would only have access to cards created by or shared with your application.
+For simplification (and because it's easier to implement like this for Cloud endpoints) this assumes that there is only one application (i.e. one Client ID) that uses the Mirror API, so you will have access to all timeline cards of a user, whereas in the real Mirror API you would only have access to cards created by or shared with your application.

 The real Mirror API supports Multipart-bodies to attach images to cards.
-Since I couldn't figure out (not sure if it is even possible) how to use multipart-bodies in Google Cloud Endpoints, I went for a different solution with an `image` field inside of a card which takes any image URL.
+Since this isn't possible using Google Cloud Endpoints (they only support `application/json` as request/response bodies), I went for a different solution with an `image` field inside of a card which takes any image URL.
 Also works with Data-URIs if the image isn't available online, which will be the case mostly when uploading images from Glass itself.

-At the moment the only functionality is to use the web app hosted at `https://yourapp.appspot.com/` to send text and image cards to the Glass emulator available at `https://yourapp.appspot.com/glass/` but I'm planning to add more functionality that will be available in the Mirror API as far as we know.
+The probably unclearest part so far is how subscriptions actually work, so I make some assumptions here which might turn out to be very far from the truth:

+- You can subscribe to Actions, which can be SHARE, REPLY or CUSTOM.

+- I added an additional `value` field to actions which isn't listed in the demo, to make Actions and subscriptions work the way I think they can work.

+- This `value` will contain the ID of the ShareEntity for SHARE actions and the ID of the registered Action for CUSTOM actions.

+- REPLY will first create a new Timeline Card with the text of the reply and send the ID of this card as `itemId`.
+The card which was replied to will be listed as `value`.

 ### Disclaimer